 During 2012, we sold two franchises (two dealership locations) that were classified as discontinued operations and closed two additional franchises, one of which was classified as discontinued operations.
-The \$1.1 million, net of tax, net loss from discontinued operations in 2012 includes (i) \$1.2 million, net of tax, of impairment expense related to certain property not currently used in our operations, (ii) a \$0.5 million, net of tax, loss related to the disposal of certain property not currently used in our operations, (iii) a \$0.5 million, net of tax, lease termination charge related to a former dealership location and (iv) \$0.2 million, net of tax, of net operating losses of franchises sold prior to or pending disposition as of December 31, 2012, consisting primarily of rent and other expenses of idle facilities.
-These losses were partially offset by (a) \$0.6 million, net of tax, of income related to proceeds received from the elimination of one of our franchises and (b) a \$0.7 million, net of tax, gain on the sale of two franchises (two dealership locations).
+The \$1.1 million, net of tax, net loss from discontinued operations in 2012 includes (i) \$1.2 million, net of tax, of impairment expense related to certain property not used in our operations, (ii) a \$0.5 million, net of tax, lease termination charge related to a former dealership location and (iv) \$0.2 million, net of tax, of net operating losses of franchises sold prior to December 31, 2013, consisting primarily of rent and other expenses of idle facilities.
+These losses were partially offset by (a) \$0.6 million, net of tax, of income related to proceeds received from the elimination of one of our franchises and (b) a \$0.7 million, net of tax, gain on the sale of the two franchises.